 How to Fix OnePlus 6T Camera Problems

-Still, the company slowly improves the speed, stability, clarity, and sharpness of photos over time, as they’ve done with each new phone released.
-So far, we’re seeing the best results using the Google Camera app on the OnePlus 6T.
-Give that a try, or wait for a few software updates in the near future.
-That, or go buy the Pixel 3 XL.
+Plus, the company slowly improves the speed, stability, clarity, and sharpness of photos over time, as they’ve done with each new phone released.
+Each update makes the camera better and better.
+The latest beta added smoother video and FPS controls.
+Then, we’re seeing the best results using the Google Camera app on the OnePlus 6T.
+Give that a try.

 OnePlus 6T Display Issues (Waves, etc)